zacanger/junk/docs/features.md

 Hints can be configured in the `hints` and `colors.hints` sections in the Alacritty configuration file.

-## Selection expansion

-After making a selection, you can use the right mouse button to expand it.
-Double-clicking will expand the selection semantically, while triple-clicking will perform line selection.
-If you hold <kbd>Ctrl</kbd> while expanding the selection, it will switch to the block selection mode.

 ## Opening URLs with the mouse